Lectionary Bible Studies and Sermons

 v1.
 In the opening verse, John witnesses the transformation of all things - a new heaven and a new earth.

 v2.
-John sees the "Holy City, the new Jerusalem".
+John sees the "Holy City, the new Jerusalem."
 This city is "prepared as a bride beautifully dressed for her husband."
 The image, of course, is that of the bride of Christ, the people of God, the assembled brotherhood of Christ.
 The image of the assembly of believers "coming down", represents a restored humanity in a new dimension, an amalgamation of the earthly and heavenly realms.

 v3.
 John hears a loud voice, a voice of authority, declaring a mighty truth.
 The shechinah glory of the Lord (his radiant presence, his person in all its fullness) now resides, dwells, tabernacles, with his people.
-The promise to Israel, all those years ago, is now a reality.
-"They will be his people, and God himself will be with them and be their God."
+The promise to Israel, all those years ago, is now a reality: "they will be his people, and God himself will be with them and be their God."

 v4.
 As our intimate friend, God will console us in our troubles; he will wipe away every tear.
-The context implies that the troubles for which God will console us are the troubles of this age, an age now passed.
+The context implies that the troubles for which God will console us are the troubles of this age, an age now passing away.
 Christ has opened the seals and dealt with the pains of this age.

-v5 God now speaks, "I am making everything new".
+v5 God now speaks: "I am making everything new".
 The process of renewal begins; darkness in chaos recedes.
 God's proclamation to the suffering community of Christ is that all things are being renewed right now, cf. 2Cor.4:16-18.
 The age of renewal has begun and will extend into eternity.
 Stunned by this revelation, John is prompted to "write this down", he is to write down his vision.

 v7.
 The believer, who holds onto their faith in Christ, is assured victory.